Full-Time MBA Admissions FAQs

 What is the minimum GPA requirement?

 The UC Davis MBA Program does not have a minimum GPA requirement.
-The Admissions Committee requires official transcripts from all schools attended after high school, including your undergraduate degree program, any graduate work, and/or additional courses taken (certificate program, continuing education courses, etc.).
+However, the average admitted GPA varies by program and be found in the Class Profile webpages for each program.
+The Admissions Committee requires official transcripts from all schools attended after high school, including your undergraduate degree program, any graduate work, and/or additional courses taken (certificate program, continuing education courses, etc.)

 What prerequisite courses are required for admission to the UC Davis MBA Program?

 The UC Davis MBA Program does not require any prerequisite courses for admission.
 However, it is strongly recommended that you complete course work in accounting, calculus, economics and statistics prior to enrolling in the UC Davis MBA program, particularly if you do not have sharp quantitative skills or do not achieve a strong score on the quantitative section of the GMAT.
 In addition, it is strongly recommended that you are proficient in the use of various computer software including Microsoft Word and Excel.

 Does the Admissions Committee favor certain undergraduate majors or recommend certain undergraduate courses?

 No particular area of undergraduate preparation is required, but a completion of a US bachelor’s degree from an accredited college or university, or the equivalent is required.
 You must have completed 16 years of education in order to be eligible to apply to the UC Davis MBA Program.

 What if the student has an MBA from another institution?